On this page you will find information about:

 - registering the death - how this is done depends on the country

-- arranging for the funeral to be in the country the person died in
+- arranging for the funeral to be in the country where the person died, and

 The Foreign, Commonwealth Development Office (FCDO) will not pay burial, cremation, or repatriation expenses, or settle any debts.
 Neither the Royal British Legion nor the Armed Forces are able to help financially.